Kentucky & Indiana Motorcycle Accident and Injury Lawyer

 However, if you are under 21 and have had your license for less than a year, you must wear a helmet.
 Passengers must be over 21 to ride without a helmet.

-What do I need to operate a motorcycle in Kentucky?
+What do I Need to Lawfully Operate a Motorcycle in Kentucky?

 KRS 189.285 says that you have to have: